serengetijade/C_Sharp/README.md

 - Made dll files.

 #### [Database First Web App](https://github.com/serengetijade/C_Sharp/tree/main/DatabaseFirst_Car_Insurance/Car_Insurance)
-a Web Application to calculate Car Insurance Rates.
+A Web Application to calculate Car Insurance Rates.
 It was created using a database first approach with Entity Framework.
 It uses HTML form inputs with if and boolean statements to calculate the rate.
 - CRUD functionality.
+- Pass form data to the application to calculate rates and create records.
-Rates update when changes to the records are made.
+- Update results when changes are made to the records.
 - An Admin page displays DB records.
 - Used MVC design framework.